swift502/Krteq/README.md

 ### Why no RGB?

 The simple backlighting was easier to implement and reduced the number of components that could fail, which aligned with this project's goal of maximizing longevity.

+### Why include scroll lock indicator?

+I really wanted an LED for my custom letter accent input method.
+I wanted it to be an actual compose LED, which is supported by QMK.
+However Windows doesn't support the compose lock state, so ultimately the third LED is a regular scroll lock.
+I still like it as a general purpose LED that can be used for any custom functionality, especially because it's not labeled.

 ## Documentation